saicha124/fedshareM3/replit.md

 ## Current Status
 - ✅ **Project fully imported and configured for Replit environment**
 - ✅ Web interface fully functional with real-time progress tracking
-- ✅ All dependencies installed using pip --user (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- ✅ All dependencies installed using pip (TensorFlow 2.20.0, Flask 3.1.2, etc.)
 - ✅ Frontend properly bound to 0.0.0.0:5000 for Replit proxy compatibility
 - ✅ All four algorithms (FedShare, FedAvg, SCOTCH, Hierarchical FL) ready to run
 - ✅ Deployment configured for VM target with proper run command